 Lateral what, you ask?
 If you don’t know what this is, you aren’t alone.
 In fact, it took me quite a while to understand how important lateral bracing is to the success of a model bridge, especially when striving for high strength or efficiency.

-Lateral bracing is the term we use to refer to any pieces on a bridge that help keep the bridge from twisting.
+Lateral bracing is the term we use to refer to any pieces on a bridge that help keep the sides (trusses) from twisting.
 It also helps keep the top chords of the bridge from bending or deforming in or out.
-In the figure below, the lateral bracing is marked red:
+In the figure above, the lateral bracing is marked red.

 Why is lateral bracing so important?

 The shorter a piece of wood, the more compression it can hold before failure.
 Lateral bracing serves to break the top chord into smaller sections, giving it more strength.
 It does this by keeping the top chord from twisting or bending.
 The purpose is similar to that of the main trusses, but it isn’t quite the same.
 While the truss experiences a lot of force any time the bridge is loaded, the lateral bracing only experiences forces when the top chord starts to deform (twist or bend).
 Then, and only then, does it come into play.